 TP: I take it, there is no comparison between Puerto Rico’s “Golden Age” of music and the current music scene.

 QT: Some years ago I was asked to put together a band and play Cuban music in the El San Juan hotel’s lobby two days per week, which evolved into six years.
 The experience gave me the opportunity to prepare a band that plays a wide variety of music, including Motown, Sinatra, traditional Jewish songs, and more.
 Before I ever led a band I vowed if I got the chance I would sound like Sinatra, Eddie Palmieri, Wilfredo Vargas, and Donna Summer rolled into one.
 That’s the secret to my success and over one-hundred performances per year!

 QT: I wanted to do something different.
-Also, I wanted to get together with my friends and create music for the next generation and leave something behind so people will remember me.
-The CD features 27 guests, some of who insisted on participating for free.
+Also, I wanted to get together with my friends and create music for the next generation and leave something behind a remembrance of me.
+The CD features 27 guests, some of who willingly participated for free.

 TP: The recording features a medley of Chucho Avellanet’s hits, a tribute to Marco Antonio Muñiz, traditional and popular music, salsa, and merengue.
-It’s a lively and uplifting retrospective and a testament to your ability as a musical director and your body of work.
+It’s a lively and uplifting retrospective and a testament to your ability as a musical director.
 I wish you much success with the book and CD.
-Also, I look forward to reading the English version.
-Before we close, how are things in Puerto Rico with respect to the pandemic?
+Also, I look forward to reading the English edition.

 Mangual, Rudy – Puerto Rico’s Drum Master, Quique Talavera (Latin Beat Magazine, February 2007, Volume 17, Number 1)

-- Metamorfosis Musical De Puerto Rico – 1959 Al Presente (Cover)
+Talavera, Quique – Metamorfosis Musical De Puerto Rico Del 1959 Al Presente (Spanish Edition, 2020)